AD0MZ/All-Band-Adjustable-Dipole/README.md

 Robust support for CAT and other Automation
 Open Source – Using Open Source Tools

-Inspiration
+#####Inspiration
   Interested in Antenna Physics since High School.
     Particularly the concepts of Gain and Directivity when considering  conservation of energy.
   Also interested in how Resonance and SWR  affect Efficient Radiation.
   Was surprised at how much better a friend’s antenna performed after a slight pruning.
     We both noted how much better his dipole worked comparted to his G5RV or his HexBeam Spiderweb.
   Began thinking of an “automatic” self-pruning-dipole.

-Hangar Door Openers!
+#####Hangar Door Openers!
   Realized that a creatively constructed “Capstan” combined with a clothesline-like element geometry would simplify the mechanics.
     Airplane hangar door openers use a wire and drum geometry, and are the mechanical inspiration for the prototypes.
     Needed a good Winter Project during “Covid - Stay at home”.

-Learning from Those That Have Gone Before.
+#####Learning from Those That Have Gone Before.
   Article by AE4YW – Radiation is more important than SWR.
   The RTV 80 by W4QJP and KC4TAQ  is a proven example of a complete adjustable system (But manually operated with adjustable ropes).
   VA2ERY used a literal incarnation of a clothesline to move the feed-point of a folded dipole.
     (Simple, but requires a balanced feedline and a tuner.)
   Collins Aerospace dual-drum winch for wire dipoles (Model 637-T1).
   SteppIr.
 Very successful stepper motor controlled Yagi’s, etc.
     An automated – multi-element “Tape Measure” system if you look inside.

 Status:  Two protoypes contructed and tested.
-Ready for constructive input and improvment.
+  Ready for constructive input and suggestions for improvment.
+(More weatherproof?
+Better / Simpler Stepper Control?
+Etc?)

-Disclaimer:  I am a beginner with the tools I chose for this project, so it's as much a learning process and a productino process.
+**Disclaimer:  I am a beginner with the tools I chose for this project, so it's as much a learning process and a productino process.

 Tools Used:
 OpenSCAD.
 Wanted to learn it.
 Experienced TurboCad Deluxe user, but it lacks proper 3D tools.